 Students get a Web Payment Confirmation and a copy of registration schedule by using myRCC.

 Students must go to the business office on either campus to get a receipt when registering in person on campus.
 The Business Offices cannot reprint the Web Payment Confirmation.
 Remember to check your receipt for any errors.
 Make sure you are registered for the proper courses on the correct days, times, and campus locations.

-RCC’s New Math Program
+RCC’s Math Course Changes

 Beginning Fall 2017, new math courses with new numbers will be offered at RCC.
 These new math courses are designed to better prepare you for your transfer or for your career.
 All RCC students enrolled in math classes that are not Dual Enrollment will be affected.

 1. Any previous math courses you have completed will still count toward your degree.